iam-peekay/personal-website/content/posts/2019-10-25-day-1-i-went-deep-sea-fishing-is-this-mostly-a-dude-thing.md

 draft: false
 date: 2019-10-14T22:32:53.057Z
 description: >-
-  Today was the first day of my 2-week break (In case you missed it, I shared a short update last night on why I’m taking a break.)
+  Today was the first day of my 2-week break.
+Frankly, I’m still unwinding.
+I’m guessing it’ll take at least 3 to 5 days before I actually feel like I’m on “break”.
+Right now, I’m half here and half not.
+I’m half thinking about my obligations and half trying not to.
+Le Sigh.
 category: Travel
 tags:
   - fishing
   - water
   - patience
   - running
+  - fisherman
+  - food
+  - fish
+  - boat
 ---
-Today was the **first day of my 2-week break** (In case you missed it, I shared a [short update](https://twitter.com/iam_preethi/status/1183567353998503937?s=20) last night on why I’m taking a break.)
+Today was the** first day of my 2-week break** (In case you missed it, I shared a [short update](https://twitter.com/iam_preethi/status/1183567353998503937?s=20) last night on why I’m taking a break.)

 Frankly, I’m **still unwinding**.
-I’m guessing it’ll take at least 3 to 5 days before I actually feel like I’m on “break”.
-Right now, I’m half here and half not.
-I’m half thinking about my obligations and half trying not to.
-Le Sigh.
+I’m guessing it’ll take at least 3 to 5 days before I actually feel like I’m in “break mode”.
+Right now, half of my brain is relaxing while the other half is still focused on my obligations back home.
+Le sigh.

-None the less, Day 1 was fun.
-I went **Deep Sea Fishing**. 😆
+Nonetheless, Day 1 of my break was an exciting time: **I went deep sea fishing!** 😆

 <figure>